Specialized Training

 0

-Dollars RCAW provided family caregivers to receive respite care through the Caregiver Respite Grant Program
+Dollars provided to family caregivers to receive respite care through the Caregiver Respite Grant Program

 0

-Respite hours provided to family caregivers who've applied for the Caregiver Respite Grant Program
+Dollars provided to family caregivers through the Supplemental Respite Grant Program